Our first look at your complaint

 We publish our decisions

-We publish most decisions on our website three months after the date of the decision.
+We publish most decisions on our website six weeks after the date of the decision.
 Go to Possible outcomes for more information.